Cyrus Kay: Early life

-Aviation career
+Military career

 With the support of John Jellicoe, 1st Earl Jellicoe, the former Governor-General of New Zealand, Kay was granted a five-year short service commission in the RAF on 14 July 1926.
 Attending the Central Flying School he achieved an 'above average' rating on graduation.
 He served on army co-operation duties and also became an expert in meteorology and navigation.
 This knowledge and experience was helpful when he attempted to break the record of 15 days, 12 hours, for flying from England to Australia in 1930 with H. Piper, another New Zealander serving in the RAF, as a co-pilot.
 The duo departed on 9 February in a Desoutter monoplane purchased with funds obtained through the sale of Piper's farm in New Zealand.
 The flight took over six weeks to complete, arriving in Sydney on 2 April after a number of forced landings along the way.
 Kay described it in media as "a terrific struggle to get through".
-He was transferred to the RAF reserve in November 1931 having completed his five year term of service.
+He was transferred to the RAF Reserve in November 1931 having completed his five year term of service.

-He became a civilian pilot, instructing at Digby in Lincolnshire.
+Kay became a civilian pilot, instructing at Digby in Lincolnshire.
 He also went to Germany, where he learnt gliding.
-In 1934, he competed in the MacRobertson Air Race, an London-to-Melbourne flight, celebrating the centenary of Melbourne, flying a twin-engined de Havilland Dragon Rapide, with two other New Zealanders as co-pilot and wireless operator respectively.
+In 1934, he competed in the MacRobertson Air Race, a London-to-Melbourne flight, celebrating the centenary of Melbourne, flying a twin-engined de Havilland Dragon Rapide, with two other New Zealanders as co-pilot and wireless operator respectively.
 They finished fifth in the race, and then flew onto New Zealand and became the first persons to complete a direct flight from England to New Zealand.

 In 1935, Kay joined the RNZAF as a flying officer, relinquishing his commission in the RAF reserve to do so.
-By 1938 he was an instructor at Wigram air base in Christchurch, teaching navigation.
+By 1938 he was an instructor at Wigram Air Base in Christchurch, teaching navigation.
 In the 1939 King's Birthday Honours, Kay was appointed an Officer of the Order of the British Empire.
 By this time Kay held the rank of squadron leader and was in England, learning to fly Vickers Wellington bombers.
 He was part of a group of RNZAF personnel preparing to ferry six Wellingtons, purchased by the New Zealand government for the RNZAF, back to New Zealand.

 Second World War

 On the outbreak of the Second World War, the New Zealand government made the Wellington bombers it had purchased, 30 in total, and the RNZAF personnel receiving training on them, available for use by the RAF.
-It was agreed to form a New Zealand squadron, designated No. 75 Squadron, using the New Zealanders already in England and supplemented with British flight crew as required.
+It was agreed to form a New Zealand squadron, designated No. 75 (NZ) Squadron, using the New Zealanders already in England and supplemented with British flight crew as required.
 Ground personnel were to be provided by the RAF.
 While the formation of the squadron was being organised, training was now focussed on becoming operational rather than transport duties as was the case before the war.